- Code PSYC2011

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

-Two hours of lectures per week and 18 hours of laboratories spread across the semester.
+- Face-to face component which may consist of 1 x 2 hour lecture per week and 7 x 2 hours of laboratories spread across the semester.

 Requisite and Incompatibility

 Costanzo, M. & Krauss, D. (2018).
 Forensic and legal psychology: Psychological science applied to the law.
 3rd edition.
 New York: Worth Publishers.